-The Birmingham, AL hair relaxer lawsuit lawyers at Fob James Law Firm are representing victims that have been diagnosed with cancers caused by hair relaxer products.
-These cancers include carcinoma of the uterine, ovarian and breast.
+The Alabama hair relaxer lawsuit lawyers at Fob James Law Firm are representing victims that have been diagnosed with cancers caused by hair relaxer products.
+This includes uterine, ovarian and endometrial cancer.

 Our biggest concern is making sure you get the justice and the compensation that you deserve.
 Please don’t hesitate to reach out to us.

-Contact our experienced Alabama hair relaxer cancer attorneys for a free case evaluation.
+Contact our experienced hair relaxer cancer attorneys in Alabama for a free case evaluation.